 Additionally, parties cannot agree to deprive a child of their right to financial support or consent to engage in unlawful or fraudulent acts.
 Any deviation from these standards makes a contract potentially invalid.
 Because these requirements for post-marital agreements can be confusing and overwhelming, a person should consult our Short Hills attorneys if they want to prepare one of these contracts.

 Postnuptial agreements address the many issues a couple may face if they decide to dissolve their marriage.
 These issues include spousal support, the division of assets, and responsibilities for debts or other various payments, such as utilities and insurance.

 For various reasons, spouses may want to draw up a written contract about the control and disposition of assets.
 For example, spouses may have the good fortune of accumulating wealth during a marriage.
 In these cases, a couple should determine who may receive which assets in the case of dissolution of the marriage, as this could become a significant point of contention if not discussed beforehand.

-When a couple has children, a Short Hills lawyer could offer guidance about custody and child support issues in a postnuptial agreement, as a court has the final say when it comes to these matters if there is no agreement between the parties.
+When a couple has children, a Short Hills attorney could offer guidance about custody and child support issues in a postnuptial arrangement, as a court has the final say when it comes to these matters if there is no agreement between the parties.
 In general, when parties divorce, the court may accept the MSA as part of the final judgment, meaning that these agreements have the force and effect of a court order.
 Since this is a contract that controls crucial matters such as the disposition of assets, one of our dedicated attorneys can provide advocacy in this process.

 People rarely anticipate life-changing events while married, but the unexpected can happen.
 A Short Hills postnuptial lawyer could help you draft a contract that protects your property and family in event of divorce.
 For more information about how we could help you through this process, schedule an initial case consultation.